k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

     - recommended number of nodes
     - maximum number of nodes
     - ```logical_id:2 4 or logical_id:2-4``` whereby 2 is the recommended number and 4 the maximum number of nodes to be allocated to jobs.
     - In cases where only one value is defined, it will be assumed that it refers to the maximum number of nodes.
-As a thumb of rule, the recommended value should be 80% of the maximum value.

 - **cluster_id**, cluster identifier.
 The cluster_id is set to support a configuration of several Fabric clusters on one Cassandra cluster.
 The cluster_id is concatenated to each [keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) name.
 For example- if the cluster_id is set to “fabric1”, then Fabric concatenates “_fabric1” to each keyspace.